Thorley Wealth Management

 Favorite Rochester eatery: Phillips European

 Favorite Community Foundation event: Annual Luncheon

-If I had a million dollars to give: I would use it to support education.
+If I had a million dollars to give: I would apply it to elder care and independent living issues.

 There could perhaps be no finer financial training ground than the U.S. Federal Reserve.
 Fresh out of college, that’s where Elizabeth began her career as a research assistant at our nation’s central banking system.
 “This opportunity absorbed me in the macro-economics,” says Elizabeth.
 “I just realized I enjoyed the micro more — working directly with people.”
 More than 30 years later, knowledge gleaned from this experience still shapes the guidance she provides today to clients in her financial planning practice.

 Despite many years of industry expertise, Elizabeth believes in leveraging her own network of professionals when planning with clients.
 “The best strategies can sometimes come from using a team approach,” says Elizabeth.
 Through the Community Foundation, she has added to her already-strong network of fellow professionals and finds that it makes her a stronger practitioner.
 “We can’t all be the expert on every topic, that’s why collaboration is so important.”